tasket/wyng-backup/README.md

 with `--save-to`.
 If `--session` is used, only one date-time is accepted.
 The volume name and `--save-to` are required.

-   $ sudo wyng --save-to=myfile.img receive vm-work-private
+   $ wyng --save-to=myfile.img receive vm-work-private

 ...restores a volume called 'vm-work-private' to 'myfile.img' in the current folder.
 Note that its possible to specify any path, including block